Presidential transition of Warren G. Harding: Port Isabel, Texas

 Harding, after his election victory, left his home in Marion, Ohio, and took a train trip down to Port Isabel, Texas in the company of key members of his staff, such as George B. Christian Jr., Harry M. Daugherty, Charles E. Sawyer, and Judson Welliver.
 The train made occasional whistle stop appearances along the route.
 In Port Isabel, Harding spend several days relaxing, with activities including golfing, fishing, and hunting.
-Harding gave a Armistice Day speech in nearby Brownsville, Texas.
+Harding gave an Armistice Day speech in nearby Brownsville, Texas.

 Trip to Panama

 On November 17, Harding departed from Brownsville to head to New Orleans, Louisiana, arriving the next day.
 Once in New Orleans made a brief speech from the steps of the city hall.
 That evening, Harding left New Orleans for a cruise to Panama.

 Harding arrived in Panama on November 23.
 He insisted that he be treated as a private visitor rather than an official visitor to Panama.
 He spent most of his time in Panama sightseeing and vacationing, but also toured the Panama Canal Zone defenses and held discussions with the key individuals stationed there.

 Harding left Panama on November 28.
 His ship briefly stopped in Kingston, Jamaica on November 30, and arrived at Newport News, Virginia on December 4.
 In Newport News, he was greeted by his advisor Harry M. Daugherty.
 Harding then spent a day visiting Norfolk-area Army and Navy installations.
 The following day he gave an address about brotherhood at the Elks National Home in Bedford, Virginia.